NZD/CAD

 The NZD/CAD pair is the abbreviated term used for the New Zealand dollar and Canadian dollar.
 This pair does not have a nickname.
 Before we get into the particulars, what exactly does the NZD/CAD rate mean?
 The exchange rate tells you how many New Zealand dollars (the quote currency) are required to purchase one New Canadian dollar (base currency).
 For example, if the pair is trading at 1.19, it means it takes 1.19 New Zealand dollars to buy 1 Canadian dollar.

-Breaking Down ‘NZD/CAD’
+Breaking Down NZD/CAD

 The New Zealand dollar (NZD) is the currency of New Zealand.
-NZD is made up of 100 cents and this currency is officially represented by the symbol $ or NZ$ to set it apart from other currencies based in dollars. we can use this currency in Cook Islands, Niue, Tokelau, and the Pitcairn Islands.
-This currency’s nickname is kiwi and the reason behind this is the that national bird found stamped on the one-dollar coin.
-The decimalization of the currency took place in 1967 when the New Zealand dollar replaced the New Zealand pound at a rate of two dollars to one pound.Whereas, the Canadian dollar is also classified as a commodity currency, as it exhibits a correlation to the energy product's crude oil and natural gas.
-Since the New Zealand dollar is a first currency (base currency) and the Canadian dollar is a second currency (the quote currency), the pair is called a cross-currency pair.
+It is made up of 100 cents and is officially represented by the symbols $ or NZ$ to distinguish it from other currencies based on dollars.
+The New Zealand dollar is also used in Cook Islands, Niue, Tokelau, and the Pitcairn Islands.
+The currency is commonly known as the kiwi, named after the national bird depicted on the one-dollar coin.
+The decimalization of the currency occurred in 1967 when the New Zealand dollar replaced the New Zealand pound at a rate of two dollars to one pound.

 What Determines the NZD/CAD Exchange Rate?